Cloud-Native Applications: An Essential Guide

 Microservices Explained

 Microservices are single-function structures.
-They are independent, accomplish only one specific business goal and can be deployed separately, which makes them flexible in terms of code, disaster recovery and testing.
+They are independent, accomplish only one specific business goal, and can be deployed separately.
+This makes them flexible in terms of code, disaster recovery, and testing.
+The use of microservices enables greater scalability as each can be scaled independently, allowing for more efficient resource utilization.

 Containers Explained

-A container is a software unit that can run everywhere regardless of the operating system and environment.
+A container is a software unit that can run everywhere, regardless of the operating system and environment.
 So, it’s suitable both for computers and clouds.
-They provide a lightweight runtime and libraries, being agile and scalable components.
+Containers provide a lightweight runtime and libraries, being agile and scalable components.
+Tools like Docker and Kubernetes have become essential in managing containerized applications, ensuring consistency and portability across different environments.

 Three Cloud-Native Application Key Features